wso2/docs-apk/en/docs/get-started/quick-start-guide-as-gateway.md

         helm install <chart-name> <repository-name>/wso2am-acp --version <version-of-APIM> -f <path-to-values.yaml-file>
         ```

-4. Install NGINX Ingress Controller.
+4. Install the NGINX Ingress Controller.

     Please refer to the <a href="https://kubernetes.github.io/ingress-nginx/deploy/#local-development-clusters" target="_blank">NGINX Ingress Controller</a> documentation for more information.

 !!!
 Note
     Please refer to the <a href="../../control-plane/apim-deploy/" target="_blank">Advanced Configuration for APIM</a> for more information.

-### Setup WSO2 Kubernetes Gateway 1.3.0
+### Set up WSO2 Kubernetes Gateway 1.3.0

-1. Create a new helm repository with the latest kubernetes gateway release using the following command.
-Let’s consider the ```<repository-name>``` as ```wso2apk```.
+1. Create a new Helm repository with the latest Kubernetes Gateway release using the following command.
+Let's consider the `<repository-name>` as `wso2apk`.

     ```console
     helm repo add wso2apk https://github.com/wso2/apk/releases/download/1.3.0-1
     ```

-2. Execute the following command to update the helm repositories.
+2. Execute the following command to update the Helm repositories.

     ```console
     helm repo update
     ```

 3. Install the Kubernetes Gateway components and start WSO2 API Platform For Kubernetes.

-Consider ```apk``` as the ```<chart-name>``` for this guide.
-As the ```--version``` of this command, use the version of the release you used in point 1 above.
-It will take a few minutes for the deployment to complete.
+    Consider `apk` as the `<chart-name>` for this guide.
+For the `--version` parameter, use the version corresponding to the release from step 1.
+The deployment will take a few minutes to complete.

 !!!NOTE
     If you already have an installation of the Kubernetes Gateway in your cluster, please remove the installation by following the steps specified in the <a href="../../setup/uninstall" target="_blank">Uninstall Kubernetes Gateway</a> section.